 From April 2015, sale contracts or lease agreements for properties that have a swimming pool must reference a Swimming Pool Compliance Certificate.

 These certificates certifiy that a building is suitable and safe to be occupied, as per the Building Code of Australia (BCA).
 See why you may need one and how to apply.

 For a plan of subdivision to be registered, the property must first get a subdivision certificate.

-Find out about how land is zoned by viewing the 149 certificate or Council's Local Environment Plan (LEP).
+Find out about how land is zoned by viewing the 10.7 certificate, previously known as the 149 certificate or Council's Local Environment Plan (LEP).

 Notices & Orders